Dieting to shed pounds is fine, but the benefits of eating healthy go way beyond weight loss.

-A great many people become interested in eating healthier for one reason.
-That reason is weight loss, and it’s a very valid concern.
+The vast majority of us become interested in eating healthier for one reason – weight loss.
+It’s a very valid concern.
 Unless you’ve been living under a rock you know that obesity is rampant in the U.S. Most everyone also already knows that weight control is extremely important to overall health.

-However, whether shedding pounds is a concern for you or not, there are many other benefits of eating healthy.
+However, whether slimming up is a concern for you or not, there are many other benefits of eating healthy.
 Even better news is that while weight loss can often be a very slow process, a healthier diet can produce other positive effects much sooner.
 Here are just a few improvements you can expect when you make healthier food choices.

 1. Boost Your Energy Level